Cybersecurity SaaS Companies in Dubai: Redefining Privileged Access for Modern Enterprises

 Just-in-Time (JIT) Access Control

 Just-in-time access reduces the attack surface by granting privileges for limited sessions — not permanently.
-This is now an emerging requirement as AI and automated systems take actions previously reserved for human operators.
+This aligns with the zero trust security services model where access is ephemeral.

 Least-Privilege Enforcement

 PAM enforces the principle of giving just enough access to perform a task.
-Least-privilege dramatically reduces exposure while improving audit readiness and compliance.
+This dramatically reduces exposure while improving audit readiness.
+These controls are often verified through rigorous vulnerability assessment and penetration testing to confirm that "least privilege" is actually working.

 Session Monitoring & Threat Analytics